DarrenCNLee/Huffman-Encoder-and-Decoder/asgn5/README.md

 	hamming.h - Contains the interface for the Hamming Code module

+	stat.h - Contains the declaration for the uncorrected_errors variable to count how many errors are left uncorrected when decoding

 	WRITEUP.pdf - Contains graphs showing the amount of entropy before and after encoding and analysis of the graphs